claudiolmc/facildb/README.md

 # FacilDB
-Easy and fluent lib to use SQL databases in Java applications.
+Easy and fluent lib to use SQL databases with Java applications.
 Represents result sets and records as JSONArrays and JSONObjects.

 ## Supports